-- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and the Child Protection and Safeguarding policy is publicly available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1 and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. ( or Annex A by agreement with the Headteacher and DSL) - The school operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - There is a named trustee who leads on oversight of safeguarding arrangements across the trust on behalf of those in governance. - In the event of an allegation of abuse made against the Headteacher this will be handled by the CEO in liaison with the appropriate bodies. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) who will take lead responsibility for safeguarding.

-- On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Local Authority or other provider every two years. - All other staff have safeguarding training updated as appropriate; but at least annually. - At least one member of the trust board has completed safer recruitment training to be refreshed at least every three years. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs including children who have recognised vulnerabilities. - Appropriate safeguarding responses are in place for children who go missing from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Trustees and governors. - Any weaknesses in Child Protection are remedied immediately.
+- Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with the Local Authority and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publicly available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's Child Protection and Safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education Part 1\ and Annex B and those mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. (\ or Annex A if not working directly with children) - The school operates a safer recruitment procedure that includes statutory checks on staff, disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have had they not resigned. - A member of the Governing Body/Board, usually the Chair, is nominated to liaise with the Local Authority on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Body/Board who will take lead responsibility. - On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by the Cheshire West Safeguarding Children Partnership every two years. - All other staff undertake safeguarding training every 3 years and an update at least annually. - At least one member of the governing body has completed safer recruitment training. - Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues to meet their needs, including children who have recognised vulnerabilities. - Appropriate safeguarding responses are in place for children who go missing (are absent) from education. - Appropriate online filtering and monitoring systems are in place. - Enhanced DBS checks at the appropriate level are in place for all Governors. - Any weaknesses in Child Protection are remedied immediately.